mahmoodlab/MADELEINE/README.md

 ## Preprocessing: tissue segmentation, patching, and patch feature extraction

 We are extracting [CONCH](https://github.com/mahmoodlab/CONCH) features at 10x magnification on 256x256-pixel patches.
-The script uses a new deep learning-based tissue segmentation that can provide off-the-shelf H&E and IHC tissue detection.
+The script uses a new deep learning-based tissue segmentation that can provide off-the-shelf H&E and IHC tissue detection (deprecated, please use Trident insteads.
+See Updates).

 ```
 cd ./bin